Stocks Weighed Down By Crypto meltdown, Tariff Uncertainty - UrduPoint

 "Tariffs are back in the crosshairs, and a market that had reduced its sensitivity to recent tariff headlines has had to reconsider that reaction function," said Chris Weston, head of research at the broker Pepperstone.

-Eurozone stocks fell for a second day, while London edged out a gain after Trump held out the prospect of a "great" trade deal with Britain after meeting with Prime Minister Keir Starmer at the White House on Thursday.
+In Europe, London posted a solid gain after Trump held out the prospect of a "great" trade deal with Britain after meeting with Prime Minister Keir Starmer at the White House on Thursday.

+Eurozone stocks struggled for most of the day due to tariff concerns, but Paris ended the day with a small gain and Frankfurt flat, as Trump received Ukrainian President Volodymyr Zelensky at the White House.

-Wall Street opened mixed on Friday after the US Federal Reserve's preferred inflation measure cooled slightly, dipping to 2.5 percent in the 12 months to January.
+Wall Street stocks rose after the US Federal Reserve's preferred inflation measure cooled slightly, dipping to 2.5 percent in the 12 months to January.

 eToro US investment analyst Bret Kenwell said the reading "takes some of the recent inflation worries off the table" and "may help spark a relief rally in stocks".

-Stocks have struggled in recent weeks with many analysts warning that Trump's plans to slash taxes, regulations and immigration will reignite inflation.
+Stocks have struggled in recent weeks, many analysts warning that Trump's plans to slash taxes, regulations and immigration will reignite inflation.

 A number of weak economic readings have also stoked concerns that the US economy is slowing down.